 This alternative is in the form of IPv6 – Internet Protocol version 6.
 As compared to IPv4 addresses, there are many more IPv6 addresses available.
 This becomes clear when you see how IPv6 is formatted.
 While IPv4 is formatted like 000.000.000.000, IPv6 is formatted like 0000:0000:0000:0000:0000:0000:0000:0000.

-In addition IPv6 has increased availability of IP addresses by turning each digit in to a hexadecimal character and not just a numeral.
+In addition, IPv6 has increased the availability of IP addresses by turning each digit into a hexadecimal character and not just a numeral.
 This means that a 0 in the configuration can be anything between 0 and 9 or between a and f.
 This makes a much greater number of IPv6 addresses as compared to IPv4.
 But this is not all.
 It has many other differences to IPv4 too.
 Let us look into these also.

-The IP addresses in case of IPv6 can be truncated by simply removing the leading 0s of each group.
-Next, consecutive zeroes can also be removed and replaced by putting in a double colon, ::, but this can be done only once per address.
+The IP addresses in the case of IPv6 can be truncated by simply removing the leading 0s of each group.
+Next, consecutive zeroes can also be removed and replaced by putting in a double colon,::, but this can be done only once per address.

 Additionally, there is the loopback address which can be shortened by removing the leading zeroes.
-Even these consecutive zeroes can be removed making it so easy to use.
+Even these consecutive zeroes can be removed making them so easy to use.

-Hence you would have thought that adoption of IPv6 would be taken up by all, but that has not happened.
-In 2008, general adoption of IPv6 was happening at a 4% rate.
+Hence you would have thought that the adoption of IPv6 would be taken up by all, but that has not happened.
+In 2008, the general adoption of IPv6 was happening at a 4% rate.
 Only .2% of global web traffic was happening over IPv6.
-This meant that just two tenths of one percent of the total global internet traffic was taking place over IPv6.
+This meant that just two-tenths of one percent of the total global internet traffic was taking place over IPv6.

 Today we are out of IPv4 addresses as none are left.
 But we are still nowhere near the adoption levels that are required in order to keep the Internet in complete operation.